Dafentrey History, Family Crest & Coats of Arms

 The surname Dafentrey was first found in Northampton at Daventry, a market-town, a parish, and the head of a union, in the hundred of Fawsley.

-Important Dates for the Dafentrey family
+Early History of the Dafentrey family

 This web page shows only a small excerpt of our Dafentrey research.
 Another 116 words (8 lines of text) covering the years 1140, 1296, 1400, 1349 and 1373 are included under the topic Early Dafentrey History in all our PDF Extended History products and printed products wherever possible.